Craig Fagan

-Craig Anthony Fagan (born 11 December 1982) is a football coach and former player who was most recently assistant manager of Southend United.
+Craig Anthony Fagan (born 11 December 1982) is an English football coach and former player who is assistant manager of Maidstone United.
 He played as a winger or forward, notably in the Premier League for Birmingham City, Derby County and Hull City.

 Club career

 Early career

 Fagan began his football career as an under-nine with Birmingham City.
 When the club dismantled its youth system he spent a few months with West Bromwich Albion, but returned to Birmingham City when they opened their academy, in part because the club was nearer to his home in Bromsgrove, Worcestershire, where he attended Catshill Middle School and South Bromsgrove High School.
 Fagan made his Birmingham debut as a substitute in a League Cup tie against Leyton Orient on 2 October 2002.
 His Premier League debut followed two months later, again as a substitute, against Southampton.
 He scored his first career goal while on loan at Bristol City in a 2–1 defeat against Colchester United, his future club.
 He failed to make the breakthrough to Birmingham's first team, and joined Colchester United on a free transfer in March 2004 after a successful loan spell at the club.